 1) Kayvon Thibodeaux, Oregon

-That helps him be a menace at the line of scrimmage both in terms of winning as a pass rusher and making plays on the ball in the air.
+That helps him be a menace at the line of scrimmage — both in terms of winning as a pass rusher and making plays on the ball in the air.
 In addition to being a phenomenal pass rusher, Thibodeaux is impressive against the run.
 His ability to neutralize the opposition’s ground game is underrated.

-3) George Karlaftis, Purdue
+2) George Karlaftis, Purdue

-4) Zach Harrison, Ohio State
+5) Zach Harrison, Ohio State

 The Ohio State Buckeyes have a rich recent history of sending defensive line talent to the NFL.
 Although Zach Harrison may not be cut from the same cloth as Chase Young and the Bosa brothers, he can still be one of the top defensive ends in the 2022 NFL Draft.

 The former five-star recruit — who was ranked as the best player in the state of Ohio in the 2019 recruiting class — has yet to produce to the level of expectation statistically.
 Last season, in his first opportunity to be the dominant leader of the defensive line, he secured only 4.5 tackles for loss and 2 sacks.
 In his two-year career, Harrison has contributed just 10 tackles for loss and 5.5 sacks.